CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 V_m(t) = V_m(t-1) + dt_{vm} \left[ g_e (E_e-V_m) + g_i (E_i-V_m) + g_l (E_l-V_m) \right]
 $$

-For those of you who noticed the issue with the minus sign above, or are curious how all of this relates to **Ohm's law** and the process of diffusion, please see the Chapter Appendix section *Electrophysiology of the Neuron*.
+For those of you who noticed the issue with the minus sign above, or are curious know more details about where these equations come from see , please see the Chapter Appendix section *Electrophysiology of the Neuron*.
 If you're happy enough with where we've come, feel free to move along to finding out how we compute these input conductances, and what we then do with the $Vm$ value to drive the output signal of the neuron.

 #### Computing Input Conductances